the-alchemist88/Cpp_helper_codes/Classes/classes.md

 	int me(8);	// error, direct initialization syntax is not allowed inside class };
  ```
-- "Special member functions" are unique in that way that compiler, instead of the programmer, can generate the code for them under some conditions.
-When compiler writes the code for them, we use the verb "default" in order to express it.
-For example: Compiler defaulted the default constructor of Myclass.
+- "Special member functions" are unique in the way that compiler, instead of the programmer, can generate the code for them under some conditions.
+When compiler writes the code for special member functions, we use the term "default" in order to express it.
+For example: Compiler _default_ed the default constructor of Myclass.

 Special member functions are: